 Holy Week dramas in subsequent years preferred to keep their connection to the New Testament a looser one, with two series of single-actor stories called Easter Stories and Easter Tales imagining the thoughts and experiences of characters like Judas Iscariot, Mary Magdalene, Barabbas, the gardener beside Jesus’ tomb and a serving girl.
 Alan Bennett’s Talking Heads was probably a model here.
 The BBC Genome confirms that for the second series the more secular original title of Tales from the Madhouse was modified.

 The classical music and opera inspired by the Passion story had always been a feature of Holy Week television, and some of this was still available on BBC2 in the 1990s.
-The fashionable young James McMillan introduced a programme of Arvo Pärt choral music on Good Friday 1992 and his own Seven Last Words from the Cross was broadcast each night of Holy Week two years later.
+The fashionable young James McMillan introduced a programme of Arvo Pärt choral music on Good Friday 1993 and his own Seven Last Words from the Cross was broadcast each night of Holy Week the next year.
 On Good Friday in 1994 was Bach’s St Matthew Passion in a semi-dramatic version directed by Jonathan Miller, and in 1998 something similar was done with Poulenc’s Stabat Mater.

 In the 21st century, material relating to the Passion story continues on radio.
 Lent Talks has been a feature on Radio 4 for several years.
 Radio 3 always has appropriate music throughout Lent as well as the regular EBU day of Holy Week music, usually on Palm Sunday.
 Progressively less on TV, though.
 A religious service of some sort is still screened by BBC1 on Good Friday morning but other programmes on that day or elsewhere in Holy Week whose subject matter could be described as spiritual or sacred, like The Manchester Passion, are rare exceptions.